 |Achieved and predicted qualifications – the required degree classification as outlined in the course entry requirements or overseas equivalent.
 All applicants will need to meet our English language requirements.||Additional requirements, as evidenced by your references and supporting information submitted with your application.||Aptitude test and selection processes.||Confirmation, offer and acceptance.|

 Our academic Schools decide which stages are used in selecting students for each course.
 You can find this information in our individual course profiles.
-You can find the course listings for taught master’s study programmes on the main site.
+You can find the course listings for taught master’s study courses on the main site.

-The information on the course listings includes: entry requirements; course specific selection and assessment criteria and processes; course structure; teaching and learning; coursework and assessment; fees; funding; attendance requirements; professional accreditation and employability outcomes.
+The information on the course listings includes entry requirements; course-specific selection and assessment criteria and processes; course structure; teaching and learning; coursework and assessment; fees; funding; attendance requirements; professional accreditation and employability outcomes.